 How to deal with all the fakes and copy-cats?
 As a traveller, you must adopt a skeptical mindset about the veracity of everything.
 For example, you cannot simply Google-maps-navigate your way to a hotel or restaurant and expect it to be the authentic business.
 Instead, you may have to work a little harder to find the real business, like a detective, using any and all resources available to you.

 Somehow you get tricked into buying things before knowing their price

-The following anecdote isn’t clearly an outright scam — but it is a good lesson about the naivete of tourists.
-The “Hello Doughnut” trick happens all the time, despite how rediculously easy it is for travellers to avoid.
+The following anecdote isn’t an illegal scam — but it is a good lesson about the naivete of tourists.
+The “Hello Doughnut” trick happens all the time, in all industries beyond doughnuts, despite how rediculously easy it is for travellers to avoid.

 In popular tourist streets of Vietnam, there are dozens of small middle-aged Vietnamese woman wearing straw-hats and traditional clothing, who step infront of tourists and temp them with tasty doughnuts.
 “Hello, Doughnut?” they chirp.